Haven Hotel

 The Haven Hotel is a historic AA four star hotel in Sandbanks, near Poole, Dorset on the south coast of England.

-The hotel dates from the Victorian era and was a location used by wireless telegraphy pioneer Guglielmo Marconi.
+The hotel dates from the Victorian era and was used by wireless telegraphy pioneer Guglielmo Marconi.

 History

 The North Haven Inn was originally built on the site in 1838.
 This building was demolished and replaced with the present Haven Hotel in 1887.

 From 1898 – 1926, the Haven Hotel was home to the Italian inventor and physicist, Guglielmo Marconi, who built a 120 ft wooden transmitter mast in the hotel’s grounds at the hotel in 1898, and another 158 ft wireless mast at the back of the hotel.
-He carried out some of his first wireless telegraphy experiments there.
-Living at the Haven Hotel until 1926, his meals were taken at a communal table, with everyone welcome to join in.
+He carried out some of his first wireless telegraphy experiments at the Haven Hotel.
+Marconi lived at the Haven Hotel until 1926, where he took his meals at a communal table where all guests were invited to eat.
 Following dinner, there was often a musical interlude with Guglielmo accompanying his guests on the piano.

-Other notable guests include: Robert Browning, John Major and Real Madrid football team in 2014.
+Other notable guests include Robert Browning, John Major, and the Real Madrid football team in 2014.

-The Haven Hotel housed Belgian refugees during the First World War and was a military contact point during the Second World War, and was at one stage a Naval detachment.
+During the First World War, the Haven Hotel housed Belgian refugees.
+Throughout the Second World War, the Haven Hotel was a military contact point and a Naval detachment.
 In 1976, The Haven Hotel was purchased by the hotel chain FJB Hotels.

-In 2017, a planning application was made to demolish the hotel and build a six storey apartment block on the site, and resulted in thousands of letters of objection from members of the public.
-It was announced in April 2021 that Bournemouth, Christchurch and Poole Council would rule on the application in "the coming months".
+In 2017, a planning application was made to demolish the hotel and build a six-storey apartment block on the site, resulting in thousands of letters of objection from members of the public.
+It was announced in April 2021 that Bournemouth, Christchurch, and Poole Council would rule on the application in "the coming months".